By Stacey Langenbahn, J.D., Attorney-Mediator

 There are other positives to mediation besides low cost, ability to decide how to use lawyers, and self-determination.
 The settlement rate of traditional mediation is eighty to eighty-five percent (compare Detente's collaborative mediation rate of approximately ninety-five percent).
 Divorce mediation usually moves fairly quickly.
 Litigation can drag on for years.
 A mediated divorce results in a legally binding written agreement that contains all the parties' agreed upon terms for property and debt division, alimony, child support, custody, and shared parenting.
 Some states allow the mediator to write the divorce decree which also saves money.

 Collaborative law is a novel private consensual dispute resolution process.
-The divorcing spouses are represented by collaborative attorneys.
-The spouses sign a written "participation agreement" in which they pledge to:
+The divorcing spouses or parents are represented by collaborative attorneys.
+The spouses and parents sign a written "participation agreement" in which they pledge to:

 - Treat each other with respect